kof/node-busy/readme.md

 Optional options:

-    - `tolerance` in ms, default is 100ms
+    - `max` max time in ms alowed to be busy, default is 100ms
     - `interval` how often to check the state in ms, default is 50ms

-Optional callback is called every time the event loop was busy for longer amount of time than defined in `tolerance`.
+Optional callback is called every time the event loop was busy for longer amount of time than defined in `max`.
 Passed value is amount of ms the loop was blocked for.

     var busyCheck = busy();

-    busyCheck.blocked; // Is true if by the last check, tolerance was exceeded busyCheck.blockedFor; // Number in ms the loop was blocked for, during the last check
+    busyCheck.blocked; // Is true if by the last check, max was exceeded busyCheck.blockedFor; // Number in ms the loop was blocked for, during the last check

     busyCheck.stop(); // Stop doing checks